 On the grounds of the Shrine of Our Lady of La Leche at Mission of Nombre de Dios, the Annual Cathedral Festival features a traditional carnival midway with rides that are thrilling for all ages, including a Ferris wheel, a carousel, a tilt-a-whirl, and a super slide.

-Raffles, auctions, and bingo will be running all three days as well as a silent auction from 12:00 noon to 5:00 p.m. on Sunday, February 24, where visitors can bid on a wide variety of prizes.
-The Cathedral Festival Super Raffle, with a top cash prize of $10,000 will be held at 6:00 p.m. on Sunday!
+Raffles, auctions, and bingo will be running all three days as well as a silent auction on the final night where visitors can bid on a wide variety of prizes.
+The Cathedral Festival Super Raffle, with a top cash prize of $10,000!

 Menendez named this site Nombre de Dios, meaning Name of God.
 He put Father Lopez in charge of the mission, making him the first parish priest in St. Augustine.